Board of Advisors

 Leah L. Carey

-Leah is an Accredited Member of the International Society of Appraisers (ISA) and for the past decade has developed a boutique art advisory and appraisals practice.
+Leah Carey is an Accredited Member of the International Society of Appraisers (ISA) and for the past decade has developed a boutique art advisory and appraisals practice.
 Her firm specializes in appraisal services, art advisory for buying and selling as well as fine art collection management.

 Leah was Managing Director of Sotheby’s Canada concentrating on business development in the Canadian and International art fields.
 Leah was also with Christie’s International auction house in New York and Montreal advising private, corporate, and institutional clients on consigning to auction.